Fight Domestic Violence Charges — Pleading Guilty can Lead to Lifelong Penalties and Additional Charges

 Although the man is usually the one arrested, our Jacksonville lawyers know that women instigate instances of domestic violence more often than men.
 According to the Centers for Disease Control and Prevention, when domestic violence is perpetrated by just one partner in a relationship, it is the woman who commits the act of violence 7 out of 10 times.
-The CDC also found that men are responsible for more domestic violence injuries and that someone is more likely to be injured when both partners are violent.
-Men get the bad rap because they are more likely to do the damage, but that does not mean they are at fault.
+The CDC also found that men are responsible for more domestic violence injuries.
+And that someone is more likely to be injured when both partners are violent.
+Men get the bad rap because they are more likely to do the damage.
+But, that does not mean they are at fault.
 It may very well be that the woman instigated the violence and the man defended himself.

 The Importance of Fighting Domestic Violence Charges